jscodereview/jscodereview/README.md

 - Focus on providing guidance, not instructions.
 - If a pull request is too large or otherwise difficult to follow, reach out to the submitter directly and let them know.
 You may leave a comment on the pull request as well, but your first step should be to contact the submitter.

+## What if I just need some help?

+That's cool too!
+Often the easiest way to help is to respond to some code that you have that isn't working, so feel free to submit a pull request for review even if it's not quite working.

 ## I want to join the project

 For now, participation in the project is by invitation.
 Please [email me](mailto:rmurphey@gmail.com) if you are interested in participating as a submitter or a reviewer.